palmerg/mureil-ga/README.txt

 	values are there.

 See the function 'get_config_spec' in each model's code to see the variables they expect.
+You can run
+> python get_config_spec_help.py
+to collect all the get_config_spec output into one place.
+It will be written to get_config_spec_help.txt.

 -------------
 Data
 -------------

-Use of the data/ncdatasingle.py and ncdatamulti.py models is recommended.
+Use of the data/ncdata.py model is recommended.
+This allows you to configure which data series come from which NetCDF format file, checks they are all the right length, and removes NaNs.

 Note that the SinglePassVariableGenerator model assumes the data is read in as capacity factor fractions.

 -------------
 Batch script